 A report last year identified thirty-five instances in which a nursing home worker posted a photo or video of a resident partially or completely naked online.
 Thousands of other incidents are believed to go unreported each year.
 The perpetrators don’t seem to understand that what they’re doing is very wrong.
 They’re often too caught up in the “pics or it didn’t happen” mentality of social media.

 In Indiana, a nursing assistant pleaded guilty to a minor charge and served three days in jail for circulating a photo of a partially undressed resident.
 In 2012, a survey of boards of nursing found that two-thirds of boards had received complaints about nurses inappropriately using social media.

 Taking and posting these images is wrong.
 In many states, this is an illegal act, especially if the senior is photographed while naked.
 Even when a state law doesn’t explicitly make these actions a crime, federal laws might come into play.
 Posting photos of a senior might violate HIPAA.

 In the past, justice has unfortunately not been pursued often enough in these cases, and penalties are often light.
 Offenders frequently get off with a misdemeanor, relatively small fines, or a temporary license suspension.

-When elder abuse happens, victims need to be protected.
-The perpetrators need to be held to account.
+When elder abuse happens, victims need to be protected and perpetrators need to be held to account.